pagantis/orders-api-client/examples/readme.md

 The web application is running at [http://localhost:8000/simpleTest.php](http://localhost:8000/simpleTest.php).

-To trace the execution in real time, you can open the log file using the comand:
+To trace the execution in real time, you can open the log file using the command:
 ```
-tail -f pmt.log
+tail -f examples/pmt.log
 ```